michaelfester/docs/docs/reference/computed-columns/make-array.md

 {% figure src="/docs/reference/computed-columns/make-array/creating-an-aray-column.png" caption="Adding a Make Array column" /%}

 - Under Items, enter a [custom value](/docs/custom-values), or select a column from your data source to use as the first item of your array.
 - Continue to add items to build out your array as needed.
 You can select columns of different types for your array.
-Once you’ve entered all the items, click Done.
+Once you've entered all the items, click Done.

 {% figure src="/docs/reference/computed-columns/make-array/selecting-columns-of-different-types-for-your-array.png" caption="Selecting columns of different types for your array" /%}